Gleeden

-Gleeden is a French online dating community and social networking service primarily marketed to women, specifically those who are already in a relationship.
-In 2009, the site was launched in France.
-More than 65% of users reside in the European Union.
-The company serves as a secure dating service open to all genders and to practitioners of all lifestyles.
+Gleeden is a French online dating service and social networking service specialised in extramarital relationships, that was launched in 2009.
+Over 65% of users reside in the European Union.

 Gleeden's membership service is free for women to use.
 The name of the site is a portmanteau of “Glee” and “Eden” (referring to the biblical “Garden of Eden”).

 History

 Gleeden’s dating service was founded in September 2010.
 The site was officially launched in Europe in December 2009.
 Gleeden is available in English, French, Italian, German and Spanish.
 In 2010, Gleeden opened to the public in Australia and New Zealand.
 It is a brand of Blackdivine Group.

 Gleeden.com is available in 159 countries.
 As of 2017, Gleeden.com's faculty are all women.

 Community

 Gleeden’s community is open to adults of all relationship statuses (married, separated, divorced, co-habitating, single) and sexual orientations (heterosexual, bisexual, homosexual).
 Gleeden is primarily marketed to married men and women.